department-of-veterans-affairs/acronyms/README.md

 Any other changes will trigger a scripts-CI job that will run unit tests on scripts in this repository used to cleanup the acronyms file.

 ## Clean up
-The terms can be cleaned up for duplicates and sorted via the cleanup script.
+The terms can be cleaned up for duplicates and sorted via `make sort-acronyms`.
+This will output a `sorted.csv` file you can compare with `acronyms.csv` and overwrite if desired.

-Run it via `cd scripts && ./clean.sh`.
-An output.csv file will be generated that you can replace the acronyms.csv file with.

 ### csvlint
 You can (optionally) install [csvlint](https://github.com/Data-Liberation-Front/csvlint.rb) to check the format of the acronyms file.
 You can install it with `make csvlint-install` and then run it with `make csvlint`